 What is the best time of year to visit Italy?

 April to May and September to October are our favourite times.
 The weather is warm and pleasant, the crowds are smaller than summer, and prices are more reasonable.
 July and August are hot and crowded, especially in Rome and Florence.
-Winter is quieter and cheaper, but some attractions have reduced hours.
+Winter is quieter and cheaper, but some attractions have reduced hours and the Cinque Terre overnight on Day 7 doesn’t really work outside of the March-November season.

 Should I book train tickets in advance in Italy?

 Yes, for the high-speed trains between cities.
-Booking in advance is usually cheaper and guarantees you a seat on the specific train you want.
+Booking 2-4 weeks in advance is usually about half the walk-up price and guarantees you a seat on the specific train you want.
 You can book up to several months ahead.
-Regional trains (for shorter day trips) are generally fine to buy on the day.
+The local Cinque Terre Express train between La Spezia and Manarola is fine to buy on the day from a station ticket machine (it’s part of the Cinque Terre Card).

 Is the Venice entry fee required for overnight visitors?